I’m a masters athlete. Known as the “Mohican Runner” due to my unique hairstyle.

-I’m a 35 year old club runner.
-I’m know as the “Mohican Runner” due to my hairstyle.
-In 5 years I’ve gone from 20st to a sub 5 minute mile runner.
-Along the way I’ve helped to raise over £1.3 million for Charity.
+I started running in September 2012 & in a few years I’ve gone from 20 stone to 11 stone and can now run a sub 5 minute mile.
+Along the way I’ve helped to raise over £1.3 million for the NSPCC.
 I’m a designer at LEGO and love coffee.

 2013 & the 13 in Thirteen challenge